Division of Campus Life

 Annual required education for student populations known to be at higher risk for witnessing, experiencing, and/or perpetuating hazing (education is unique for each population)

-• All Greek and program house new and returning members
+• All Greek and program house new members

 • A group leader from all recognized student groups